Skip to main content

 Resolve sync conflicts

-Resolve a text conflict:
+To resolve a text conflict:

 1. Click Review conflict

-2. Choose whether to keep the Ditto or Figma version
+2. Choose which version to keep

 If multiple different edits were made to linked text instances resulting in more than two conflicting values, you will get two additional methods to handle the conflict: unlink and split off.

-Unlink will unlink the text item with the selected value from Ditto.
+• Unlink will unlink the text item with the selected value from Ditto.
 The remaining instances will be unaffected.

-Split off will create a brand new text item with the selected value.
+• Split off will create a brand new text item with the selected value.
 The remaining instances will be unaffected.